Priyanshi669/Wastenot/README.md

 ---

+ 💡 Problem Statement

+Millions of tons of edible food are wasted due to the lack of coordination between food donors and recipients.

+---

+## ✅ Proposed Solution

+Build a simple platform where donors can create accounts and eventually post food details — enabling NGOs or receivers to claim surplus food.

+---
+You can now:

+* Register a donor
+* Log in securely
+* View homepage and About Us

+---

+## 📌 Future Scope

+* Donor-Food Listings
+* Receiver-side Login & Listings View
+* Admin Panel & Analytics
+* Google Maps API for pickup location

 > 📌 This repo will be updated continuously throughout the hackathon.

 Stay tuned as we build WasteNot — a step toward zero food waste! 💚